 Applications of Hard Anodized Parts

-Type III hard coat anodizing has various applications, particularly in industries requiring high wear resistance and ease of lubrication, such as piston rings and some valves, hinge mechanisms, gears, rotating joints, insulation boards, etc.
+Type III anodizing has various applications, particularly in industries requiring high wear resistance, high corrosion resistance, and high bond strength with polymeric coatings and adhesives, such as piston rings and some valves, hinge mechanisms, gears, rotating joints, insulation boards, etc. However, hard anodizing is not suitable for threads.
+Here are typical uses of Type III hardcoat in different industries.

 • MIL-PRF-8625 (Mil-A-8625)